 Aluminum wiring is not maintenance-free.
 Terminations need to be inspected and tightened by a qualified electrician on a regular basis.
 The CPSC notes that complete replacement is the most permanent solution.
 However, replacing aluminum wiring can be a very expensive project.
 The good news is that certain repair methods are cheaper and considered just as safe.

-The CPSC approves of three methods for a permanent repair to aluminum wiring.
+The CPSC approves three methods for the permanent repair of aluminum wiring.